-- Appropriate controls are in place to reduce payroll errors
+- Checks that appropriate controls are in place to reduce payroll errors

 - Suitable processes are in place for preparing for legislative and organisational changes

-- The PAS assessment process will also highlight areas for development and improvement.
+- The CIPP Payroll Assurance Scheme process will also highlight areas for development and improvement.

 Business benefits of the Payroll Assurance Scheme

-- Use of the PAS accreditation logo on your organisation’s communications and marketing materials will demonstrate to employees, customers and suppliers that your organisation is dedicated to compliance and best practice
+- Use of the CIPP Payroll Assurance Scheme accreditation logo on your organisation’s communications and marketing materials will demonstrate to employees, customers and suppliers that your organisation is dedicated to compliance and best practice

 - Improved service levels to colleagues (in-house payroll) or customers (managed service providers)

-- CIPP will provide you with initial information to assist you in deciding whether the scheme is appropriate for your needs
+- The CIPP will provide you with initial information to assist you in deciding whether the scheme is appropriate for you

-- If you decide to engage in the process CIPP will host an introductory meeting (face to face or virtual) to set you on the road and give you enough information for you to prepare for the assessment.
+- If you decide to engage in the process, the CIPP will host an introductory meeting to set you on the road and give you enough information for you to prepare for the assessment

 - When you are happy that you are ready for our assessor to visit you to undertake the assessment you let us know and we will confirm the assessment date